 - 2 tsp extra virgin coconut oil

-- Line a 9×5 loaf pan with plastic wrap, allowing extra to hang over edge.
+- Line a 9×5 loaf pan parchment paper allowing extra to hang over edge, or use a silicone pan.
 Set aside.

 - In a medium bowl, add coconut flour, maple syrup, and coconut oil.
 Use spoon or spatula to fully combine.
 Allow dough to rest for a few minutes so coconut flour absorbs moisture.